ACS International School, Egham

 WRAP AROUND CARE

-After-school clubs are offered at ACS Egham from Monday to Thursday, and later bus departure times (5pm), but there’s no formal breakfast or afterschool care programme.
+After-school clubs are offered at ACS Egham from Monday to Thursday, and later bus departure times (5pm), as well as an after-school club called the Jag club that has a number of activities for Lower and Middle school students until 6pm.
 The co-curricular activities range from cheerleading and sporting clubs, including fencing and judo, to music lessons, jazz club, debate and robotic club.
-The school day starts at 8.25am, and in the lower school ends at 3.15pm and the upper school ends at 3.25pm.
+The school day starts at 8.25am, and in the lower school ends at 3.15pm and the upper school ends at 3.25pm, with an earlier finish on Tuesdays at 3pm.

 WORD ON THE GROUND